Snapshots of Conformal Field Theory: The elliptic genus of K3

-Note that according to Theorem \ref{voafromchdr}, there exists a natural structure of a vertex algebra on $H^\ast({\rm K3},\Omega_{\rm K3}^{\rm ch})$.
+Note that according to Theorem \ref{voafromchdr}, there exists a natural structure of a supervertex algebra on $H^\ast({\rm K3},\Omega_{\rm K3}^{\rm ch})$.
 This additional structure on the mathematical object which underlies the elliptic genus is in complete accord with the implications of Theorem \ref{gannonresult}.
 Indeed, it was already conjectured in \cite{gprv12,gpv13}, that Mathieu Moonshine is governed by some vertex algebra which carries an $M_{24}$-action, whose properties would immediately induce the modular transformation properties of the twisted elliptic genera of Theorem \ref{gannonresult}.
-As was argued in the discussion of Theorem \ref{voafromchdr}, $H^\ast(X,\Omega_X^{\rm ch})$ is moreover expected to be related to a non-linear sigma model on $X$, at least in a large volume limit, providing the desired link to K3 theories.
-Indeed, the required compatibility with a large volume limit might also explain the restriction to those symmetries of K3 theories which can be induced by some symplectic automorphism of a K3 surface, as seems to be the case for the generators of $M_{24}$ in Mathieu Moonshine.
+As was argued in the discussion of Theorem \ref{voafromchdr}, $H^\ast(X,\Omega_X^{\rm ch})$ is moreover expected to be related to a non-linear sigma model on $X$, at least in an infinite volume limit, providing the desired link to K3 theories.
+Indeed, the required compatibility with an infinite volume limit might also explain the restriction to those symmetries of K3 theories which can be induced by some symplectic automorphism of finite order of a K3 surface, as seems to be the case for the generators of $M_{24}$ in Mathieu Moonshine.

-Unfortunately, despite all its convincing properties promoting it to an excellent candidate to resolve Mathieu Moonshine, the vertex algebra structure of $H^\ast(X,\Omega_X^{\rm ch})$ is notoriously hard to calculate, as are the precise properties of general non-linear sigma models on K3, even in a large volume limit.
+Unfortunately, despite all its convincing properties promoting it to an excellent candidate to resolve Mathieu Moonshine, the vertex algebra structure of $H^\ast(X,\Omega_X^{\rm ch})$ is notoriously hard to calculate, as are the precise properties of general non-linear sigma models on K3, even in an infinite volume limit.
 Therefore, these ideas remain conjectural, so far.
 Sadly, known alternative constructions for vertex algebras that underlie the elliptic genus and that are easier to calculate seem not to explain Mathieu Moonshine \cite{crho13}.\\

-A possible mechanism of combining symplectic automorphism groups of distinct K3 surfaces to larger groups is presented in \cite{tawe11,tawe12}, and the following result can be seen as evidence in favor of these ideas: \begin{svgraybox} \begin{proposition}[\cite{tawe13}] Consider the ``smallest massive'' representation of $M_{24}$ that occurs in Theorem \ref{gannonresult}, that is, the representation on $\mathcal R_1$.
+The above-mentioned mechanism of combining symplectic automorphism groups of distinct K3 surfaces to larger groups, as presented in \cite{tawe11,tawe12}, yields the following result, which can be seen as evidence in favor of these ideas: \begin{svgraybox} \begin{proposition}[\cite{tawe13}] Consider the ``smallest massive'' representation of $M_{24}$ that occurs in Theorem \mbox{\rm\ref{gannonresult}}, that is, the representation on $\mathcal R_1$.